lddubeau/wed/packages/core/doc/tech_notes.rst

 Deployment Considerations
 =========================

-It is possible to deploy wed using the ``build/standalone/`` file tree but you will pay in execution time and bandwidth because the files in this tree are not optimized.

 The ``build/packed/`` file tree is optimized with Webpack.
 This optimization is designed to provide a balance between performance and flexibility.
 Greater performance could have been achieved by incorporating into one file all of the